Chapter 23: Are the stars much closer than believed?

 You may thus rightly wonder how Proxima, our very nearmost star, could then possibly be visible at all!

 On the other hand, if the TYCHOS' 42633 reduction factor for star distances is correct, we see that Proxima's true angular diameter would amount to a more reasonable 42.633" arcseconds (42633 X 0.001 = 42.633) - which would make its angular diameter only 45 times smaller than the Sun's mean angular diameter of 1920" (1920" / 42.633" ≈ 45).
 Note that 42.6332” is well below the angular resolution of the human eye (60”), so this would explain why Proxima is invisible to the unaided eye.
 Now, the TYCHOS' proposed Earth-Proxima distance is 6.3AU; thus, if we hypothetically could move Proxima to a distance of 1AU, this would indeed make Proxima only about 7 times smaller than the Sun (45 / 6.3 ≈ 7.1).
-Let's now see how this same line of reasoning works out, as applied to Sirius, the very brightest (and visually largest) star in our skies:
+Let's now see how this same line of reasoning works out, as applied to Sirius, the brightest (and visually largest) star in our skies.

 "At just 8.7 light years away, Sirius is the seventh closest star to Earth."
-"What is the brightest star in our skies?"-Sky & Telescope
+"What is the brightest star in our skies?" - Sky & Telescope (opens in a new tab)

 As we apply our 42633 reduction factor (1LY = 1.4834AU), we see that the Earth-Sirius distance - in the TYCHOS model - would be about 12.9AU (8.7 X 1.4834 ≈ 12.9).
 Officially, the "true" angular diameter of Sirius is reported to be a mere 0.005936″; again, this is an incredibly small value, for it would mean that the "actual" size of the disk of light that we call Sirius - the most prominent star in our skies - would be as many as 323450 X smaller than the Sun (1920 / 0.005936 = 323450)!
 Now, Sirius is estimated to be 1.7 times larger than the Sun; so let's try and divide that 323450 figure by our 42633 reduction factor - and then multiply it by 1.7; by doing so, we should obtain the true Sun-Sirius distance (assuming that the TYCHOS 42633 reduction factor is correct - and that the intrinsic luminosities of the Sun and Sirius are identical, for why wouldn't they?):